 An entire ProQuest Historical Newspapers database can be used for text and data mining purposes.
 This would require the purchase of a hard drive that contains XML text files.
 The Library would then be responsible for keeping the hard drive and loaning it to researchers.

 Currently, the Library does not have any of these hard drives for ProQuest Historical Newspapers collections.

 One of the most widely used collections for Digital Humanities research is Early European Books Online.
 It is available via several platforms and providers.
-These include Chadwyck Healey (ProQuest), EEBO-TCP, Jisc Historical Texts and the Oxford Text Archive.
+These include ProQuest, EEBO-TCP, Jisc Historical Texts and the Oxford Text Archive.

 The platforms offer the same source material but with different levels of text encoding or search features.
 For example, Jisc Historical Texts allows you to search fuzzy and variant spellings, variant forms, create histograms, make subsets, and cross-search with eighteenth and nineteenth century collections.

-Early European Books is migrating from the legacy Chadwyck Healey platform to ProQuest in summer 2018.
-It will have better search and visualisation options, including historical mapping.
+Early European Books migrated from the legacy Chadwyck Healey platform to ProQuest in summer 2018.
+It now has better search and visualisation options, including historical mapping.

 Data for Research (DfR) is a separate interface to access journal and pamphlet content on JSTOR ready for analysis and data mining.
 Searching DfR enables researchers to find useful patterns, associations and unforeseen relationships in the body of research available in the journal and pamphlet archives on JSTOR.
 You can search OCR, metadata and key terms to download N-grams and word counts for up to 1,000 documents at a time, in XML or CSV format.